-All proceeds go to the MCO Crisis
+All proceeds go to the MCO Crisis Fund, which helps members facing a catastrophe.

-AROUND THE STATE: WCC, LMF OFFICERS INJURED; FIGHTS AT ICF, MBP
+Around the state: WCC, LMF officers injured; fights at ICF, MBP

 Two Woodland officers suffered injuries in an assault Monday.

 One CMO suffered a broken molar when he was hit in the face, and the other officer fractured his knee cap.